Retailers procure goods in large quantities directly from

 devices, through which customers can make payments, see product

-demonstrations, gather information and connect to social
+demonstrations, gather information and connect to social networks.

 assist customers and receive payments anywhere in the store.
 This

 reduces billing queues and ensures efficient management of space,

 Further, retailers are exploring new ways to use mobile devices